2lx/wayout_solver/README.md

 ---

-### Tile encoding examples
+### Level format

-You can see the table of coding rules for tiles, just run the program without arguments:
+You can see the format for representing WayOut levels, just run the program without arguments:

 <img align="center" width="500" src="../assets/images/coding_rules.png">

-The position of the coordinate axes for both games is shown below.
+The positions of the coordinate axes for both games are shown below.

 <img align="left" width="400" height="200" src="../assets/images/wo1_s4_20.png">